Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 Measles is a childhood infection caused by a virus.
 Once quite common, measles can now almost always be prevented with a vaccine.

-As a result of high vaccination rates in general, measles hasn't been widespread in the United States for more than a decade.
-The United States averaged about 60 cases of measles a year from 2000 to 2010, but the average number of cases jumped to 205 a year in recent years.
-Most of these cases originate outside the country and occurred in people who were unvaccinated or who didn't know whether or not they had been vaccinated.
+As a result of high vaccination rates in general, measles hasn't been widespread in the United States in about two decades.
+Most recent measles cases in the U.S. originated outside the country and occurred in people who were unvaccinated or who didn't know whether or not they had been vaccinated.

 Measles causes a red, blotchy rash that usually appears first on the face and behind the ears, then spreads downward to the chest and back and finally to the feet.